The term Cryptocurrency was coined to describe virtual currencies, like Bitcoin (BTC), Ethereum (ETH) and Monero (XMR).

 The role of the Distributed Ledger is to track all balances and transactions.
 To do that, it forces those wanting to hold a digital balance to create a Cryptocurrency Wallet, which is made up of a Public Key and Private Key.

-Your Public Key is essentially your username — it’s how you’re identified on the Blockchain (since it’s decentralised, all transactions are public), and it’s what people — including exchanges — use to transfer funds to your Wallet.
+Your Public Key is essentially your username — it’s how you’re identified on the Blockchain (since it’s decentralized, all transactions are public), and it’s what people — including exchanges — use to transfer funds to your Wallet.

-The Private Key, on the other hand, is the unique address you use to sign into your Wallet.
+The Private Key, on the other hand, is the unique address you use to sign in to your Wallet.
 It’s the location all your funds are stored, regardless of the Cryptocurrency being used, so you’ll need to keep it extra safe.

 Building on our earlier note, the Blockchain is a public record — meaning the information stored on it is visible to the masses.
 That said, while transaction amounts are public, the identity of the sender is kept anonymous.